 18. Take your dog along for some fun at the park

 Let Fido loose at any of the other great dog parks in Houston.
 If you don’t have a dog, bring the kids to play with someone else’s!

-19. Stop and smell the roses at this garden in the city
+19. Stop and smell the roses (or azaleas) at this garden in the city

 Enjoy the beautiful Rienzi Gardens where beautiful seasonal plants and flowers bloom throughout the year.
 Tour the amazing gardens for free!
 Advanced timed tickets are recommended.